philipturner/molecular-renderer/README.md

 The next major difference is the need for higher AO sample count.
 This may be coupled with the fact that the macOS setup runs at 120 Hz, while the Windows setup runs at 60 Hz.
 With no upscaling, the higher fresh rate created more temporal averaging from perception of the human viewer.
 120 Hz @ 7 AO samples could "average" as well as 60 Hz @ 15 AO samples.
 The shaders should be exactly the same on both platforms; this is the best explanation for the quality drop on 60 Hz @ 7 AO samples.

-With upscaling turned on, FidelityFX struggled to produce reasonable shading patterns from AO.
+With upscaling turned on, FidelityFX struggled to accurately denoise the AO.
 It was very pixelated or grainy when atoms moved fast.
 Switching from 7 to 15 samples massively improved this graininess.
-While it is still present, the degree of artifacts are now tolerable.
-It appears that 15 samples are needed, regardless of whether the upscale factor is 2x or 3x.
+While graininess is still present, the degree of severity is now tolerable.
+15 samples are needed, regardless of whether the upscale factor is 2x or 3x.

 > The default AO sample count has risen to 15 on all platforms, for fairness/equality between platforms.
 For members of the macOS target audience (base M1 chip), you probably want to reduce this to 7.
 AO sample count is specified in `RenderShader.swift`.

-There are also some other artifacts near the borders that change color abruptly between two atoms of a different element.
-In addition, the border between atoms can be a bit jumpy when atoms move quickly.
+There are also some other artifacts.
+For example, along the border between a silicon and hydrogen atom, white pixels appeared sporadically on the silicon side.
+Also, when atoms move quickly (isopropanol rotating at 0.5 Hz), the border between atoms can be a bit jumpy.